paccanarolab/Side-effect-Frequencies/README.md

 #### Time to run the algorithm

 Running the algorithm takes roughly *32 seconds* in a 6-core Intel Xeon CPU E5-1650v3@3.5GHz with 32GB of DDR4.

+# Reference
+Galeano, D., Li, S., Gerstein, M & Paccanaro, A. Predicting the frequencies to drug side effects.
+Nature Communications.
+2020.

+Galeano, D., & Paccanaro, A. (2019).
+Predicting the Frequency of Drug Side effects. bioRxiv, 594465.